-- Department Headquarters, Monday-Friday, 8 a.m. to 4:30 p.m. and Saturdays, Oct.
-5 Nov.
-30. The Wildlife Department is located two miles north of Lower Brule.
-Licenses may also be purchased online at or by calling the office at 605.473.5666 - All Licenses must be paid in full at the time of purchase or reservation - A tribal general license must be purchased before ANY other license can be purchased. - Licenses CANNOT be altered, changed or modified in any way.
-Any modified license is automatically voided.
-Lost licenses will be replaced for free and may be re-printed from www.lowerbrulewildlife.com. - No refunds, transfers or exchanges of licenses without the wildlife director's approval.
-A Federal Waterfowl Stamp is required to hunt waterfowl on the Reservation. - State of South Dakota licenses are not required to hunt or fish on the Reservation (See notice below) - Children, age 12 through 15, do not need to purchase an upland, waterfowl, fishing, prairie dog, furbearer, trapping license, or federal migratory bird hunting stamp (Youth need general license and free youth permit).
+- 1. Licenses can be obtained online (preferred), by mail from the Tribal Wildlife Department or in person at the Wildlife Department Headquarters, Monday-Friday 8 a.m. to 4:30 p.m. and Saturdays, Oct.
+7 - Nov.
+18. The Wildlife Department is located two miles north of Lower Brule on Highway 3.
+Licenses may also be purchased by calling the office at 605.473.5666. - All Licenses must be paid in full at the time of purchase - A tribal general license must be purchased before ANY other license can be purchased. - Licenses CANNOT be altered, changed or modified in any way.
+Any modified license is automatically voided - Lost licenses will be replaced for free and may be re-printed from www.lowerbrulewildlife.com. - No refunds, transfers or exchanges of licenses without the wildlife director's approval - A Federal Waterfowl Stamp is required for Non-members to hunt waterfowl on the Reservation State of South Dakota licenses are not required to hunt or fish on the Reservation (See notice below) - 9.
+Children, age 12 through 15, do not need to purchase an upland, waterfowl, fishing, prairie dog, furbearer - trapping license, or federal migratory bird hunting stamp (Youth need general license and free youth permit).
 All other licenses are required (LB-82-C-Sec.
 21).
 No license can be issued to any person under 12 years of age (LB-82-C Sec.
 24).
 All hunters under 18 years of age must possess a hunter safety card prior to obtaining any Lower Brule Tribal hunting permits.
 No person under 12 years of age may hunt or trap while possessing a firearm or bow and arrow.
-No person between the ages 12 and 15 may hunt or trap while possessing a firearm or bow and arrow unless he or she is accompanied by a licensed or permitted parent, guardian or other adult designated by a parent or guardian.
+No person between the ages 12 and 15 may hunt or trap while possessing a firearm or bow and arrow unless he or she is accompanied by a licensed or permitted parent, guardian or other adult designated by a parent or quardian.
 There are no age restrictions for the purpose of fishing.
-However, any person under the age of 10 years must be accompanied by an adult, quardian, or other adult designated by a parent or guardian - It shall be unlawful for any big game permittee to be accompanied in the field by a non-licensee carrying A firearm or bow.
+However, any person under the age of 10 years must be accompanied by an adult, guardian, or other adult designated by a - 10.
+It shall be unlawful for any big game permittee to be accompanied in the field by a non-licensee carrying a firearm or bow.
 A non-licensee is a person not having a valid Tribal Big Game License.
-It shall be unlawful for any upland game or upland game bird hunter/permittee to be accompanied in the field by a non-licensee carrying a firearm or bow.
+It shall be unlawful for any upland game or upland game bird hunter/permittee to be accompanied in the field by a non-license carrying a firearm or bow.
 A non-licensee is a person not having a valid tribal upland game or upland game bird